phatsanphonna/Logker/README.md

 ## Logker's Info
 High School project created for competition to get into a university (If possible and hope committee will notice me).
 I hope this project can help me get into university.
-So, I want this to be my one of my portfolio to get a chance in competition.
+So, I want this to be my one of my portfolio to get a chance in the competition.

-This bot based on discord.py library and in huge development!
-If you want to submit found bugs,  incorrect grammar or everything error that bot gives you will be huge thanks for me!
+This bot is based on the discord.py library and in huge development!
+If you want to submit found bugs,  incorrect grammar, or everything error that bot gives you will be huge thanks for me!
 Please contact me at Discord: Sun#6284

-#### Lanugage Support
+#### Language Support
 - Thai
 - English

 ## Logker can do
-- Send a delete or edit messages
+- Send delete or edit messages
-- Send information when server updated things, etc. (under development!)
+- Send information when the server updated things, etc. (under development!)
-- Send message when member join or leave the server/voice channel.
+- Send a message when members join or leave the server/voice channel.
-- Send information when member update channel, etc.
+- Send information when members update the channel, etc.

+Love you guys, Especially server owners ❤
+<br>-- Sun

 ## Technology behind this
 - discord.py library
 - MongoDB

-Love you guys, Specially server owners ❤
-<br>-- Sun

 Support me for server days extension and MongoDB size increase
 <br>Ko-Fi: [https://ko-fi.com/ssuniie](https://ko-fi.com/ssuniie)